La5te2/ChessAI/Gadus.md

 To build the request set, the root scheduler first selects a legal root action with the largest positive fair-allocation deficit.
 After every legal root action completes the fair floor, it selects the action with the largest fixed-$\alpha$ root PUCT score defined in Section 5.5.
 During the fair phase, the selected root action is followed by full-width PUCT at every expanded non-root node.
 After the fair phase fixes $\gamma_{\mathrm{fair}}$, the scheduler instead updates the active prefix at each expanded non-root node according to Section 5.6.
 At each such node, an active action without a visit takes precedence.
 If every active action has been visited and the prefix has reached full width, the scheduler next considers positive verification deficits.
 When neither condition applies, it uses the PUCT ordering from Section 5.3.
 This descent ends at a terminal node or an unexpanded nonterminal node.

 A terminal node receives its exact rule outcome, and immediate backup completes one simulation without adding a neural-evaluation request.
 An unexpanded nonterminal node enters the request set when that tree has not reserved the node earlier in the same cycle, and its selected path retains one virtual visit until the request is resolved.
 Immediate terminal backups and accepted neural-leaf reservations both count toward the limit $m$.
 If another attempt from the same tree reaches an already reserved node, the selector releases the virtual visits introduced by that attempt and ends request selection for that tree in the current cycle.
-The submitted requests then change the completed tree statistics before the next cycle begins, preventing exact rollback from immediately reconstructing the same deterministic path.
+The accepted requests are evaluated and backed up before the next cycle begins.
+The resulting updates prevent the selector from immediately reconstructing the same deterministic path after the temporary reservations are released.
 The tree performs at most $\max(5m,m+8)$ attempts while scheduling at most $m$ simulations, and a repeated reservation can end its current selection pass earlier.

 The requests collected from all trees form one list.
 Before each evaluation submission, the scheduler computes